J.P. Morgan Chase Brokerage Rating

 J.P.
 Morgan Personal Advisors Program

-JPMorgan offers many investment products and services through different subsidiaries.
-One of these is J.P.
-Morgan Personal Advisors, a program that manages investments for clients and is worth looking into.
+JPMorgan offers a variety of investment products and services through various subsidiaries.
+One of its programs is J.P.
+Morgan Personal Advisors, a discretionary investment-advisory program that’s well worth checking out.

 J.P.
-Morgan Personal Advisors ranks below the J.P.
-Morgan Private Client Advisor program, which is JPMorgan’s comprehensive investment service for wealthy clients.
-It sits above J.P.
-Morgan Investing, which is the company’s online discount brokerage.
-This middle-tier service aims to serve customers who need more features than J.P.
-Morgan Investing provides but don’t want to pay the higher fees required by the Private Client Advisor program.
+Morgan Personal Advisors is a step below the J.P.
+Morgan Private Client Advisor program, which is JPMorgan’s full-service investment program for high-net-worth clients.
+It is a step above J.P.
+Morgan Investing, which is the company’s online discount securities firm.
+This middle-ground program attempts to capture the market between the other two programs.
+Investors who need more than J.P.
+Morgan Investing offers but can’t pay the annual fee required by the Private Client Advisor service will definitely want to take a look at Personal Advisors.

 Services